dauwhe/epub40-bff/README.md

 3. Optional links to related files, such as alternate renditions or translations, other formats (like "classic" EPUB), previews, and so on.
 One can also link to services such as search or syndication feeds, or external metadata files.

-##What is a publication?

-EPUB is limited because all the components of a publication must be packaged together.
-EPUB is unnecessarily complex because many of the extension specs try to incorporate multiple publications into the same package.

-But does this make sense in a browser-friendly world?
-Might it be better to link than to bundle?
-Adopting this approach in BFF opens up some very interesting possibilities.

-We can define a publication not as a bundle of files, but merely as the JSON object that describes the relationships between the constituent documents, which could be anywhere.
-So instead of a multiple-rendition EPUB, we can have multiple JSON files that each describe a single rendition, but link to each other.

 ##Example